 877 Workshop.
 Handcrafted goods for men.
 Made in Germany.

-We are Sylvia and Daniel Janssen – a husband-and-wife team who loves almost forgotten crafts and techniques and bring them back to live with new designs.
+We are Sylvia and Daniel Janssen – a husband-and-wife team who loves almost forgotten crafts and techniques and bring them back to life with new designs.
 In our workshop in Hamburg, Germany, we manufacture casual goods for men with a contemporary and effortless look.
 Our accessories are ideal companions for everyday, subtle suiting a business outfit as well as a casual look.